vbud/website/src/content/blog/god.md

 And then, suddenly, for the first time ever, I _understood_ the concept of God.
 God is forgiveness.
 God is understanding that you will not get everything right, and that things can still work out OK.
 That human plans are fungible.
 I cannot be God.
 I am human.
 No matter the ambition or the complexity of my designs on life, I will be wrong, I will be humbled, and it is ok.

 To be clear, I don't believe in God or any god in the literal sense.
-I think I'm just beginning to understand what God is meant to represent.
+I think I'm just beginning to understand and respect what God is meant to represent, and how the lessons in Christianity and other religions are timeless.